Welcome to the Vineyards

 Domaine des Bernardins is a family estate for five generations

-Situated on a small trail off the road to Nîmes, on the outskirts of Tavel, proudly stands the Château de Trinquevedel.
-Surrounded by its 32 hectares of vineyards, the elegant 18th-century estate was acquired in the 1936 by Eugène Demoulin, the great grand-father of Guillaume, who is the actual landlord and winemaker and keeps the family tradition alive.
+Château de Trinquevedel is surrounded by its 32-hectare organic certified vineyard.
+An elegant 18th-century Bastide acquired during the year 1936 by Eugène Demoulin, the great grand-father of Guillaume the actual landlord and winemaker who keeps the family tradition alive.

 These wines are easy to drink, enjoyable in their youth, and they reach maturity after 4 to 6 years.